Who wants to type out the full path?

 If you don’t want to do that or navigate away from the folder, just click up in the address bar, delete everything and type in CMD.
 BAM!
 You get a command prompt set to that folder!

 Make sure to press Enter after typing CMD.
 Pretty sweet, eh?
-If you are a Powershell user, instead of typing CMD, you just type powershell and you’ll get a Powershell window set to that folder.
+If you are a PowerShell user, instead of typing CMD, you just type powershell and you’ll get a PowerShell window set to that folder.
+This works in Windows 10, 8 and 7.

 The only issue here is how to open an elevated command prompt instead of just a normal prompt.
 Now that is unfortunately not as easy.
 In Windows 8, you can do this from Explorer by clicking on the File menu and selecting either Open command prompt or Open Windows PowerShell.
 There you will have the option for a regular or elevated command prompt.

 This will still open the command prompt to the folder that you are currently in, so that’s a good thing.
 Unfortunately, this only exists on Windows 8.
-You can’t do this on Windows 7 or older versions.
+You can’t do this on Windows 7 or Windows 10.
+Actually, Windows 10 has the option for opening in Windows PowerShell, but removed the Command Prompt option.

-Luckily, there is a simple trick you can perform in Windows 7 and earlier that will fix the issue.
+Luckily, there is a simple trick you can perform in Windows 7/10 and earlier that will fix the issue.
 It’s not the safest thing to do, so I don’t recommend it unless you know what you are doing.
 So if you want Windows to open a command prompt as Administrator by DEFAULT, you can do this by turning off UAC.
-You can read my post on how to disable UAC in Windows 7.

-You can also disable UAC in Windows 8, but I really don’t recommend that because then you can’t even open any Metro apps anymore.
+You can also disable UAC in Windows 8/10, but I really don’t recommend that because it can cause a lot of system issues.
 On Windows 7 and earlier, it just makes your system less secure.

-So if you don’t want to disable UAC in Windows 7, but still want to open an administrative command prompt, you’ll have to go ahead and do the registry hack and add an option in the right-click context menu.
-You can check out this article here that shows you how.
+So if you don’t want to disable UAC in Windows 7/10, but still want to open an administrative command prompt, you’ll have to go ahead and do the registry hack and add an option in the right-click context menu.
+You can read this article on how to add the registry key.
+Again, if you’re using Windows 10, try to move over to PowerShell as that is the future and you can still run all your old commands in it, just with some syntax tweaking.
+Enjoy!